-- 'Festival spirit' which we bring to our work to celebrate, to share cultural experiences and to bring our community together. - Questions and actions about a Social Responsibility with a focus on: Equality, diversity and inclusion; placemaking; and environmental sustainability.
+- Art relevant to today, blurring the boundaries between artforms and between art and everyday life. - 'Festival spirit' which we bring to our work to celebrate, to share cultural experiences and to bring our community together. - Questions and actions around social responsibility with a focus on: Equality, diversity and inclusion; placemaking; and environmental sustainability.